-Commune for dropout "D" Commune for repeat " R "
+Commune for dropout "D" Commune for repeat "R"

-Populations Populations
+Wilayate l'opulations l'opulations

-Pupi ls Parents Teachers Head upils Parents Head
+Pupils Parents Teachers hers Head masters Pupils Parents Teachers Head masters

-Wilaya masters eachers masters

-Sec Mid- Pri Sec Mi Pri
+Sec Mid-Sec Prim Sec Mid-Sec Lim

-ec m dSe m

-С

-Lagh 62 42 68 60 37 4 41 53 51 22 37 5
+Laghoust 62 42 68 60 37 4 41 53 51 22 37 5

-Tind 47 59 74 35 34 4 33 64 37 13 24 3
+Timetons 47 59 74 35 34 4 33 64 37 13 24 3

+'l'otal 109 101 142 95 71 8 74 117 88 35 61 8

-Source: Questionnaires from the different respondents
+Source: Questionnaires from the different respondents.

-- The questionnaires for pupils and parents were structured on five basic rubrics: (i) personal data, (ii) environmental data, (iii) behavioral data, (iv) financial difficulty and quality of the help measures carried out by the public authority, (v) attitudes and motivation. - The questionnaires for teachers and headmasters were structured around three basic rubrics: (i) a set of personal data (ii) a set of data referring to the hindrance situations for school progress for learners and for parents to keep their children at school, and (iii) the quality (efficacy) of the government's implemented help policy measures.
+- The questionnaires for pupils and parents are structured on five basic rubrics: (i) personal data, (ii) environmental data, (iii) behavioral data, (iv) financial difficulty and quality of the help measures implemented by the public authority, (v) attitudes and motivation. - The questionnaires for teachers and headmasters are structured around three basic rubrics: (i) a set of personal data (ii) a set of data referring to the hindrance situations for learners' school progress and for parents to keep their children at school, and (iii) the quality (degree of efficacy) of the current help policy measures carried out by the government.